Looking for support for your finance function? Book a time with an expert.

 • Lower potential returns for equity investors

-• Possible underutilization of tax benefits from debt financing
+• Possible underutilization of tax benefits related to debt financing

 Industry Context: One Size Doesn't Fit All

 Industry characteristics fundamentally influence appropriate leverage levels.
-Small business owners must understand their industry norms to properly interpret their ratios.
+Small business owners must understand their industry norms to interpret their ratios properly.

 Capital-intensive industries (utilities, manufacturing, real estate) typically maintain higher leverage ratios (debt-to-equity of 1.0-2.5) due to substantial asset requirements and stable cash flows that support debt servicing.